Today, we will explain how to say “I don’t know” in Korean.

 2. 잘 모릅니다 (jal moreumnida)

 The two above expressions are interchangeable.
-The 겠 part of the first expression appears in lots of phrases.
-It shows that the speaker is intending to do something or is making some kind of assumption.
-It also appears in some fixed expressions, especially related to the verbs ‘to know’ and ‘to not know’.
+The 겠 (get) part of the first expression appears in many phrases.
+It shows that the speaker intends to do something or is making some assumptions.
+It also appears in some fixed expressions, especially the verbs “to know” and “to not know.”

-잘 means ‘well’, so effectively you are saying ‘I don’t know well’.
+잘 (jal) means “well,” so effectively, you are saying, “I don’t know well.”